-Key finding: Approval rates remained largely consistent throughout 2013-2016, only rising by 0.1 percentage points from 2013 to 99.5% in 2016.
-The rate of processing decreased by 1 percentage points in the same year.
+Approval rates remained largely consistent throughout 2013-2016, only rising by 0.1% from 2013 to 99.5% in 2016.
+The rate of processing decreased by 1% in the same year.

-At the Member State level, six of the 11 Member States had an approval rate above the 2016 average.
+At the Member State level, six of the eleven Member States for which data was provided for the year 2016 had an approval rate above the average.

 Rejected claims have a higher average value (EUR 61,000) than approved claims (EUR 21,600), which suggests that larger claims are more likely to be rejected.
-Overall, the average value of a approve claim has decreased by 5.4% over the period 2013-2016, whereas, the average value of a rejected claim has seen an increase of 1.8 percentage points over the same period.
+Overall, the average value of a claim approved has decreased by 5.4% over the period 2013-2016, whereas the average value of a rejected claim has seen an increase of 1.8% over the same period.

-Tax administrations across 17 Member States that provided such data stated that the most common reasons for a claim to have been rejected were that the claim was either fraudulent, the taxpayer did not submit sufficient or valid additional information or the claim did not meet the legal requirements of the local VAT systems.
+Tax administrations across 17 Member States that provided such data stated that the most common reasons for a claim to have been rejected were that the claim was either fraudulent, the taxpayer did not submit sufficient or valid additional information or the claim did not meet the legal requirements of local VAT systems.

-The business survey found that a rejected claim had resulted in deferred investment for 41% of the businesses surveyed in the past three years, 34% of the business surveyed reported cash flow problems and 26% stated that a rejected claim had resulted in deferred recruitment of staff.
+The business survey found that a rejected claim had resulted in deferred investment for 41% of businesses surveyed in the past three years, 34% of the business surveyed reported cash flow problems and 26% claimed a rejected claim had resulted in deferred recruitment of staff.

-This section of the report explores how many reimbursement claims are approved and rejected by Member States.
-In order to do so, this section will look into the approval rate at an EU-level, as well as for individual Member States.
+This section of the report explores how many reimbursement claims are approved and rejected by Member States of Refund.
+In order to do so, this section will look into the approval rate on an EU-level as well as for individual Member States.
 It will also consider the role that the value of a claim plays in a tax administration's decision making.

-To obtain a better insight into the key drivers for a positive decision on a VAT reimbursement claims, claims rejected must be included in the analysis.
+To obtain a better insight into the key drivers for a positive decision on a VAT reimbursement claims, claims rejected must be included in our analysis.
 In order to do so, further discussion will revolve around identifying common reasons and justifications given by tax administrations across the EU for why VAT reimbursements claims have been rejected.
 As for VAT refunds, this information will be used to offer explanations as to why some Member States have exceptionally high rejection rates compared to their peers.